johnshea/nd0044_project_05_capstone/README.md

 Email address: manager_marnie@example.com
 Password: ManagerOne2022!

-To create a valid and current JWT, in an incognito tab browse to the login endpoint listed below then use the credentials listed above for the user/role you wish to impersonate.
-Copy the JWT returned by Auth0 in the URL.
+To create a valid and current JWT,
+1. In an incognito tab browse to the login endpoint listed
+2. Use the credentials listed above for the user/role you wish to impersonate
+3. Copy the `access_token` (JWT) returned by Auth0 in the URL.

 Auth0 Login Endpoint
 https://nd0044-project-05-capstone.us.auth0.com/authorize?audience=restaurant&response_type=token&client_id=90ZsHcWVmtxIaPvs87p1yuw52UmJrb1i&redirect_uri=http://localhost:5000/login-results